Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Lead Instructor

 I’m from Mexico but I grew up in San Diego; something that has helped me greatly appreciate the beauty of it.
-I’m currently on my last year of high school, and throughout the years I’ve found that my strengths lie in math.
+I’m currently a freshman at Mesa Community College, and throughout the years I’ve found that my strengths lie in math.
 Outside of work and school, I like to be outside roller skating, hiking, or going to the beach.
 Favorite Number: My favorite number is 4.
 I’ve stuck with it since I was a kid, especially since its my birth month, plus I like the look of it.
 Favorite Math Joke: Did you hear about the mathematician who is afraid of negative numbers?
 He’ll stop at nothing to avoid them!
 In 5 years, I will be: Hopefully graduated from college, going into an environmental science or engineering career.
 But most importantly, doing some good for the world!
 I love Mathnasium because: It is such a welcoming environment where so many students are excited to learn.
 And the way we teach really allows them to understand the reasoning behind the math so they can gain independence.

 Pearce Moffat